blais/oblique/doc/langdef.md

 Commands begin with one of a fixed set of command keywords, which are all single words starting with "/" and followed by some arguments.
 Some examples:

-    /type d A calendar date
+    /type/d A calendar date
     /macro P[0-4] p/\1
-    /import other_file.pfx
+    /import other_file.oblique

 #### Object Definitions